Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Task Effects in NEAT

-As in the original NEAT model, we trade off these two terms with a factor $\alpha > 0$.
-We average over (a)~the two conditions, (b)~the texts and questions from the training corpus, (c)~the fixation sequences $\boldsymbol{\omega}$ generated by NEAT, to obtain the following objective function:
+As in the original NEAT model, we trade off task success and the fraction of fixated words with a factor $\alpha > 0$.
+We average over (a)~the two conditions, (b)~the texts and questions from the training corpus, (c)~the fixation vectors $\boldsymbol{\omega}$ generated by NEAT, to obtain the following loss function: